Our 17th Carbon Dioxide Utilisation Summit

-During this new European edition of the event, the conference will explore the on-going & future CO2 utilisation projects, the importance of creating partnership through industrial clusters, best practices of LCAs, as well as the policy & regulations that can help strengthen the industry and the latest technology developments.
+For the 2021 European edition, the conference will explore the on-going & future CO2 utilisation projects, the importance of creating partnership through industrial clusters, best practices of LCAs, as well as the policy & regulations that can help strengthen the industry and the latest technology developments.

 The two day event will also focus on the diverse uses of CO2 - chemicals, e-fuels, mineralisation and other market potential, through case studies.
 The conference participants will be able to take advantage of the different panel discussions and Q&A to gain a deeper understanding of the projects presented and interact both with the speakers and their fellow attendees.

-Join us in Brussels this October for a highly interactive & informative conference, whilst enjoying the networking opportunities with your peers.
+Join us in Brussels next October for a highly interactive & informative conference, whilst enjoying the networking opportunities with your peers.

 - Featuring On-going & Future European CO2 Utilisation Projects